 These obligations to investors are secured by a non-transferable zero interest promissory note issued by IRCC, as agent for the Corporation, and the guarantee of the Province of Newfoundland and Labrador.
-The guaranteee is to IRCC, as agent for the Corporation, who will repay investors.
+The guarantee is to IRCC, as agent for the Corporation, who will repay investors.
 The promissory notes are repayable without interest, in full, five years from the date the funds were allocated to the Province or within 90 days after the receipt of a written request by the investor for repayment of the funds provided that such a request for repayment has been received by the agent before a visa has been issued to the investor.
-As at March 31, 2023, 0 investors had not received a permanent resident visa (2022 - 0).
+As at March 31, 2024, no investors had not received a permanent resident visa (2023 - 0).

-Obligations to investors at March 31, 2023, totalled \$54,000 (2022 - \$362,172).
+Obligations to investors at March 31, 2024, totalled \$0 (2023 - \$54,000).
 The last scheduled repayment of \$54,000 was paid in May 2023, prior to the scheduled investment repayment date of May 31, 2024.
 The payment was accepted and received by IRCC.